miaucl/gallery-client/clients/rpi_eink/README.md

 Use `last reboot` to see last boots and verify correct timer behaviour.

-There is a demo script `scripts/epd_4in0e_test.py` to show the possibilities and verify the setup.
+There are demo scripts `scripts/epd_{4in0e|7in3e}_test.py` to show the possibilities and verify the setup.

-There is another script `scripts/simple_pic.test.py` to show a simple bmp image and the the verify that the image is usable.
+There is another script `scripts/simple_pic_{4in0e|7in3e}.py` to show a simple bmp image and the the verify that the image is usable.